Dayahang Rai: Films

 Dayahang's two films Kabaddi (2013) and its sequel Kabaddi Kabaddi (2015) turned out to be massive hits in Nepal and abroad.
 He received his third National Award for best actor for Kabaddi Kabaddi.
 In 2014, Dayahang teamed up with Priyanka Karki in the commercially successful Jhole.
 Dayahang won his second National Award for the film Sambodhan (2014) in the best actor category.
 The critically acclaimed Talakjung vs Tulke (2014) showcased Dayahang's versatility as an actor against the backdrop of the Nepali Civil War.
 In 2015, Dayahang acted in Fanko, a critically acclaimed film also starring Saugat Malla, Priyanka Adhikari, and Keki Adhikari.

 In 2016, Dayahang acted in the critically acclaimed White Sun (Seto Surya) based on the civil war in Nepal, which was Nepal's submission to the 2018 Oscars in the Best Foreign Language Film category.
 Dayahang acted in the Ram Babu Gurung film Purano Dunga (2016), which was a huge commercial success.
-The sequel to Loot was released in 2017 as Loot 2 with Dayahang returning as the favourite Gofle.
+The sequel to Loot was released in 2017 as Loot 2 with Dayahang returning as the Gofle.
 Dayahang teamed up with Keki Adhikari in Ghampani in 2017, which became a commercial success and was critically acclaimed.
 The action thriller Lappan Chhappan (2017) saw Dayahang in the role of a police officer chasing a mobster.
 In Taandro (2017), Dayahang acted in his fourth film on Nepal's civil war, which was critically acclaimed.

 Personal life

 Dayahang Rai is married to Nepali singer Benuka Rai (2006).
-They have a son named Samduhang Rai.
+They have two son named Samduhang Rai & Sinchunghang Rai.